rxdazn/origin-markets-test/DESIGN_DOC.md

 ERR_LEI_LOOKUP_NO_LEGAL_NAME = "LEI lookup server did not return legal name data"
 ```

+## API

+The built API strictly only implements the endpoints described in README.md:

+- POST /bonds/: to create a Bond
+- GET /bonds/: to list a user's bonds, with an optional `legal_name` query
+  parameter that filters Bonds with matching legal name values.
+  I am assuming the `legal_name` is for exact strict matches.

+This means no other verbs are supported; updating an entry is not possible
+(as semantically we should be using the verb PUT), and fetching a single
+entry is not possible either.
+The payload and response formats also strictly match README.md, meaning some
+features such as pagination are not possible, as they would modify the response
+format by including metadata fields.

+The decision to strictly adhere to the formats described in README.md was made
+to support the case where the reviewer of this assignment would have a test
+suite ready to run against the app.

 ## Further improvements

 Below is a list of features that could be implemented to further improve the